INSIGHTS | Buyer Advice

 How often are properties assessed?

-Nevada law requires the County Assessor to assess all property every year.
+Nevada law requires the County Assessor to assess all property every year to ensure assessments reflect current market conditions and property characteristics.
 Some buyers worry that the property they’re buying will need to be reassessed when the transaction is complete, thereby increasing their tax bill, but this is not the case.
 According to Nevada tax attorneys quoted in Mansion Global, “Unlike in nearby California, when a house is sold in Nevada, the sale does not trigger a reassessment of the property for tax purposes.”

 What if I disagree with the assessed value?

 In mid-December, Clark County sends a notice of value to every homeowner for the upcoming fiscal year.
-This gives you ample time to discuss your valuation with an appraiser in the Assessor’s Office if you have concerns regarding the taxable value of your property.
+This provides ample time to discuss your valuation with an appraiser in the Assessor’s Office if you have concerns regarding the taxable value of your property.

 Do property taxes increase over time?